Code-Institute-Submissions/conundrum/README.md

 ##### Google Font
 Was used for:
-- For the font style "rubik"
+- For the font styles "rubik" and nanum gothic
 - https://fonts.google.com/

 ### Testing